wildfly/quickstart/kitchensink-html5-mobile/README.md

     mvn jboss-as:deploy

-This will deploy both the client and service applications.

-The client application will be running at the following URL <http://localhost:8080/jboss-as-kitchensink-html5-mobile-web/>
+The client application will be running at the following URL <http://localhost:8080/jboss-as-kitchensink-html5-mobile/>.
-while the JAX-RS services will be running at <http://localhost:8080/jboss-as-kitchensink-html5-mobile-services/rest>.

 To undeploy run this command: